bert/libdxf/doc/CONTRIBUTING.md

 Then, you may use them to create header files that are valid for C++, ANSI, and non-ANSI compilers.

-Do not be naive about writing portable code.
-Following the tips given above will help you miss the most obvious problems, but there are definitely other subtle portability issues.
-You may need to cope with some of the following issues:

-    Pre-ANSI compilers do not always support the void * generic pointer type, and so need to use char * in its place.
-    The const, inline and signed keywords are not supported by some compilers, especially pre-ANSI compilers.
-    The long double type is not supported by many compilers.

 For a non-glib way choose:

 ```